GitHub: Acquisition by Microsoft

 There have been concerns from developers Kyle Simpson, JavaScript trainer and author, and Rafael Laguna, CEO at Open-Xchange over Microsoft's purchase, citing uneasiness over Microsoft's handling of previous acquisitions, such as Nokia's mobile business and Skype.

 This acquisition was in line with Microsoft's business strategy under CEO Satya Nadella, which has seen a larger focus on cloud computing services, alongside the development of and contributions to open-source software.
 Harvard Business Review argued that Microsoft was intending to acquire GitHub to get access to its user base, so it can be used as a loss leader to encourage the use of its other development products and services.

-Concerns over the sale bolstered interest in competitors: Bitbucket (owned by Atlassian), GitLab and SourceForge (owned by Slashdot) reported that they had seen spikes in new users intending to migrate projects from GitHub to their respective services.
+Concerns over the sale bolstered interest in competitors: Bitbucket (owned by Atlassian), SourceForge (owned by Slashdot) and GitLab reported that they had seen spikes in new users intending to migrate projects from GitHub to their respective services.

 In September 2019, GitHub acquired Semmle, a code analysis tool.
 In February 2020, GitHub launched in India under the name GitHub India Private Limited.
 In March 2020, GitHub announced that it was acquiring npm, a JavaScript packaging vendor, for an undisclosed sum of money.
 The deal was closed on April 15, 2020.

 In early July 2020, the GitHub Archive Program was established to archive its open-source code in perpetuity.